0x08088405/iwbte-viri-edition/README.md

 # I Wanna Be The Engine: viri edition

-A small engine on top of YoYoGames' [GameMaker](https://www.yoyogames.com/gamemaker) for creating *'I Wanna Be The Guy'* fangames, created due to the lack of lightweight & user-friendly engines available for  **GameMaker: Studio v1.x**.
+A small engine on top of YoYoGames' [GameMaker](https://www.yoyogames.com/gamemaker) for creating *I Wanna Be The Guy* fangames, created due to the lack of lightweight & user-friendly engines available for  **GameMaker: Studio v1.x**.

 ## Overview
 ### Features ⭐